arras-energy/static-website/about/index.md

 ---

-# A simulation platform for California's future electricity distribution power systems.
+# A simulation platform for future electricity distribution power systems.

 GridLAB-D is a research-grade power system simulator developed by the US Department of Energy and used to study future electricity distribution systems.
 HiPAS GridLAB-D, rebranded as Arras Energy, is a commercial-grade high-performance version of this software developed for four California usecases: load electrification, distributed resource integration hosting capacity, tariff design, and distribution system resilience.

-These use-cases address California’s climate change goals, including electricity infrastructure decarbonization and response to climate change impacts on electricity distribution system infrastructure.
+These [use-cases][use-cases] address California’s climate change goals, including electricity infrastructure decarbonization and response to climate change impacts on electricity distribution system infrastructure.